ClearView – Rule Exclusions & Inclusions

 - Criteria Pattern Match: Add new words

 New trends that create a lot of interest and need to monitored along with false positives creating additional results in reporting can be easily managed via Content Scanning ClearView Rules.
 Including or excluding words and phrases ensures ongoing reporting accuracy and value.
-System Administrators manage the Content Scanning Rules on behalf of the Welfare teams.

 Rule Exclusions – Remove False Positives